 - ISO: 800

-1-inch sensor cameras would be a bit on the edge but overall the resulting images would be fully usable.
+1-inch sensor cameras would be a bit on edge, but overall, the resulting images would be entirely usable.

-The Micro 4/3, except for the GX800 which seems to be a bit below average, would give a good image quality.
-The APS-C the same and of course the Full Frame.
+The Micro 4/3, except for the GX800 – seems to be slightly below average, would give a good image quality.
+The APS-C the same and, of course, the Full Frame.

 Now we want to raise the shutter speed a bit to freeze the action more.
-Outdoors the recommended speeds would be above 1 / 500s depending on the sport.
+Outdoors the recommended rates would be above 1 / 500s depending on the sport.

 In cameras with a smaller sensor, you would already notice some graininess with the naked eye, especially in the darkest areas.

-Cameras with a Full Frame sensor would still have an extra light path.
-They could go up to ISO 3200 and 1 / 1000s and the image would still be excellent.
+Cameras with a Full Frame sensor would still have a different light path.
+They could go up to ISO 3200 and 1 / 1000s, and the image would always be excellent.